cadrian/circus/README.md

 A client-server design.
 The server is responsible of keeping the vault data, and ensuring data integrity.
 Clients ask the server for data.

+The server is mutil-user; each user is linked to their own vault.

 Communication happens in layers a la OSI: the physical layer is zmq, although this is abstracted away in the "*channel*" concept.
 Above it the message handlers virtually to talk to each other, exchanging the